walkabilly/gps_accel_ispah_2021/wrangling.md

 ## Joining, by = c("user_id", "record_time")
 ```

 We end up with only data that is included in both the accel and GPS dataset based on the second and on the user_id.
 So we have 5064 observations.
+This is very good join.
+We keep almost all of our smallest dataset and add data from the larger dataset.
+Our smaller dataset is never going to truly add data.

 ```r